The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 When it comes to leveling in general, for your first class/job, it’s imperative that you do your Main Scenario Quests, as the EXP these give you will easily level you from 1 - 80 doing them alone.

 That said, and this goes for every block of leveling; spamming your highest level dungeon is usually the best way to gain the most EXP if you’re out of dailies/weeklies to do.
-(As of patch 5.58, this may change with the release of Endwalker).
+(As of patch 5.58, this may change with the release of Endwalker.)

 - - -

-# Level 30 - 50
+# Levels 30 - 50

 ![](https://lh6.googleusercontent.com/np_Xe0aW5KxBFi8ny7HROHT-H1eL-nbOrC1ETa4Y2JLUZFarp47aNgUZIlJbDzScSFlTkpHio_BDaXaJtpp6ENmxb6MNLoXp01N3EVlOZ9T9a_MkPenyDEzSpJ3pZ3nlh2GveXea)